Gene Rossides

-Gene Rossides (October 23, 1927 – May 16, 2020) was an American football player who was drafted by the New York Giants in 1949.
-He was a lawyer by training, held political office in several administrations, and was the founder of the American Hellenic Institute.
+Gene Rossides (October 23, 1927 – May 16, 2020) was Assistant Secretary of the Treasury of Enforcement and Operations for the U.S. Department of the Treasury from 1969-1973 and was the founder of the American Hellenic Institute.
+Rossides was also an American football player who was drafted by the New York Giants in 1949.
+He was a lawyer by training and held political office in several administrations.
 For his success in various fields of government, sports, and journalism, the Greek Ministry of Foreign Affairs called him "one of the most emblematic figures of the Greek diaspora."

 Early life

 He was born Eugene Telemachus Rossides in Brooklyn, New York on Oct.
 23, 1927 to Greek and Cypriot parents.
 His father died when he was one month old, leaving his mother to support the family.
 He was a star football player at Erasmus Hall High School, as was his mentor Sid Luckman.
 Rossides was recruited to follow in Luckman's footsteps as a halfback at Columbia on a scholarship in 1944.